ksols/bookingChromeExtension/README.md

 # bookingChromeExtension

-Custom chrome extension for a certain booking page
+Custom chrome extension for making booking a lot faster.